Chapter 29: Contemporary Issues of Presidential Power

 The National Security State

-Much of the executive/presidential power’s growth can be attributed to what scholars and critics refer to as the rise of the national security state.
+Much of the growth in the president’s power can be attributed to what scholars and critics refer to as the rise of the national security state.
 This concept suggests that the exigencies of protecting the United States from real or imagined external enemies inflates the power of the military, the intelligence agencies, and the internal security agencies—all of which are directed by the president.
 The founders feared this sort of development because it inevitably eroded democracy and the civil liberties they cherished, and they continually warned against a large standing army in peacetime.
 James Madison wrote to Thomas Jefferson in 1798 that “perhaps it is a universal truth that the loss of liberty at home is to be charged to provisions against danger, real or pretend, from abroad.”
 (15)

 World War II was clearly a watershed event in expanding the United States’ national security apparatus.
 Before that conflict, the country’s peacetime armed forces were relatively small—in 1896, there were only 41,680 active-duty military personnel.
 Indeed, on the eve of World War I, Belgium’s tiny army was larger than the United States Army.
 Since 1945, however, the United States armed forces have never comprised fewer than 1.3 million people and have often included more than twice that figure, which doesn’t count reservists and guardsmen.
 During World War II, the Pentagon—still the largest office building in the world—was created to coordinate military efforts against the axis powers.
 It has become the national security state’s focal point.
 (16) The United States spending priorities shifted to favor military spending after World War II when the Cold War standoff between the U.S. and the Soviet Union consumed our foreign policy.
 During the Cold War (1948-1991), the United States spent tens of trillions of inflation-adjusted dollars on its military.
 If we had spent only half that much on the military, we could have funded numerous domestic policy priorities.
 (17) Military spending goes through cycles of ups and downs, but always at a very high level.
 The United States spends about the same on its military as the other top twenty countries combined, many of which are U.S. allies.
 The United States and its allies spend approximately six times more on their armed forces than Russia, China, Sudan, Cuba, Libya, North Korea, Iraq, Syria, and Iran all together.
 (18)